ascelin/ascelin.github.io/_posts/2023-08-23-data-and-programming-skills-for-reproducible-research.md

   - code
 ---

-I just attended a [online presentation](https://www.eventbrite.com/e/aimos-tip-talk-tickets-677719295657) on tips for increasing the reproducibility of your research run by[AIMOS](https://aimos.community/) - Association for Interdisciplinary Meta-Research and Open Science.
+I just attended an [online presentation](https://www.eventbrite.com/e/aimos-tip-talk-tickets-677719295657) on tips for increasing the reproducibility of your research run by[AIMOS](https://aimos.community/) - Association for Interdisciplinary Meta-Research and Open Science.
 I asked the community there for some pointers to good resources to help people newish to coding to learning about increasing the reproducibility of their research.
-There are some great resources our there, and here a few of the ones I though were useful, they are mostly focussed on coding in R. I hope others find this list useful too.
+There are some great resources our there, and here a few of the ones I though were useful, they are mostly focused on coding in R. I hope others find this list useful too.

 ### [Data Skills for Reproducible Research](https://psyteachr.github.io/reprores-v3)